-Simultaneously, the N.S.A. has been deliberately weakening the international encryption standards adopted by developers.
+National Security Agency campus in Simultaneously, the N.S.A. has been deliberately weakening the international encryption standards adopted by developers.
 One goal in the agency's 2013 budget request was to "influence policies, standards and specifications for commercial public key technologies," the most common encryption method.

-Cryptographers have long suspected that the agency planted vulnerabilities in a standard adopted in 2006 by the National Institute of Standards and Technology and later by the International Organization for Standardization, which has 163 countries as members.

-Beginning in 2000, as encryption tools were gradually blanketing the Web, the N.S.A. invested billions of dollars in a clandestine campaign to preserve its ability to eavesdrop.
+Cryptographers have long suspected that the agency planted vulnerabilities in a standard adopted in 2006 by the National Institute of Standards and Technology and later by the International Organization for Standardization, which has 163 countries as dollars in a clandestine campaign to preserve its ability to eavesdrop.
 Having lost a public battle in the 1990s to insert its own "back door" in all encryption, it set out to accomplish the same goal by stealth.
+The agency, according to the documents and interviews with industry officials, deployed custom-built, superfast blanketing the Web, the N.S.A. invested billions of

+Beginning in 2000, as encryption tools were gradually

-The agency, according to the documents and interviews with industry officials, deployed custom-built, superfast computers to break codes, and began collaborating with technology companies in the United States and abroad to build entry points into their products.
-The documents do not identify which companies have participated.
+□ E-MAIL computers to break codes, and began collaborating with + SHARE technology companies in the United States and abroad to □ PRINT build entry points into their products.
+The documents do SINGLE not identify which companies have participated.
+REPRIN data which have up till now been discarded are now exploitable."

 "For the past decade, N.S.A. has led an aggressive, multipronged effort to break widely used Internet encryption technologies," said a 2010 memo describing a briefing about N.S.A. accomplishments for employees of its British counterpart, Government Communications Headquarters, or GCHQ.
 "Cryptanalytic capabilities are now coming online.
-Vast amounts of encrypted Internet data which have up till now been discarded are now exploitable."
+Vast amounts of encrypted Internet